ampache/ampache.org-docs/docs/docker.md

     2. Click [Return to main page] to login using previously entered credentials

 After installation you will need to setup a catalog.
 Make sure to use `/media` as the path where your media is located.

+Name that catalog `music` if you want the containers to pick up file changes as they happen.
+The directory monitor watches `/media` and updates the catalog named `music`, so a catalog with any other name is only updated by the hourly cron job.

 ## Set the local_web_path